supercollider/supercollider/README_LINUX.md

 ### Step 3: Set CMake flags

-Depending on what SuperCollider components you wish to install, you can set CMake flags:
+Depending on what SuperCollider components you wish to build and install, you can set CMake flags.

 To run cmake with default settings: